ckeditor/ckeditor4-docs/guides/dev/deep_dive/unsupported_environments/README.md

 ## Editing the env.isCompatible Flag in Source

-Although this is not a recommended approach, it is also possible to edit the CKEDITOR.env.isCompatible flag directly in CKEditor source.
+Although this is not a recommended approach, it is also possible to edit the {@linkapi CKEDITOR.env.isCompatible CKEDITOR.env.isCompatible} flag directly in CKEditor source.
 Depending on whether you use a development version of CKEditor or a production-ready compressed build (an official distribution or a custom build created with CKBuilder), you can find the flag in:

 * The `ckeditor.js` file in a compressed build.
 * The `core/env.js` file in a development build.

 <p class="tip">
-	Editing the CKEDITOR.env.isCompatible flag per page is a better approach that gives you more control over when and where you use it.
+	Editing the {@linkapi CKEDITOR.env.isCompatible CKEDITOR.env.isCompatible} flag per page is a better approach that gives you more control over when and where you use it.
 </p>

 ## Help Us by Reporting Issues!